kencx/source/content/posts/sxhkd-watcher/index.md

 - sxhkd
 ---

-I use chord chains in [sxhkd](https://github.com/baskerville/sxhkd) to create modal hotkeys, similar to those in Vim.
-This allows the same key combination to be reused for different commands by prefixing it with a different chord, effectively creating custom "modes".
+In [sxhkd](https://github.com/baskerville/sxhkd), multiple chords can be chained to create modal hotkeys.
 From the sxhkd manpage:

 >When multiple chords are separated by semicolons, the hotkey is a chord chain:
 >the command will only be executed after receiving each chord of the chain in
 >consecutive order.

+This allows a single key combination to be reused for different commands by prefixing it with a different chord, resulting in "modes" like those in Vim.

-For example, these are three hotkeys that use `super + h`, each prefixed with a different `super + [key]`:
+For example, these are three hotkeys that use `super + h`, each prefixed with a different `super + [key]` to represent various modes:

 ```bash
 # normal mode